adaltas/node-nikita/src/core/cache.coffee.md

     option of the same name.
 *   `force` (boolean)
     Overwrite destination file if it exists, bypass md5 verification.
+*   `headers` (array)
+    Extra  header  to include in the request when sending HTTP to a server.
+*   `location` (boolean)
+     If  the  server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
 *   `proxy` (string)
      Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.